• Home

 Because before you even hang the mistletoe, the financial cost of Christmas will start to weigh you down.

 You’re not alone.
-Americans, in general, rack up a debt exceeding $1000 over the holiday season.
+Americans generally rack up a debt exceeding $1000 over the holiday season.

-It gets worse as 42% of these unfortunate souls take three to four months to pay back the debt.
+It gets worse as 42% of these unfortunate souls take three to four months to repay the debt.

 And that’s why; it’s never too early to work on your Christmas saving goals.